automerge/automerge-classic/README.md

   (Different from git: **no merge conflicts to resolve!**)

+- Automerge keeps track of the changes you make to the state, so that you can view old versions, compare versions, create branches, and choose when to merge them.

+  (Similar to git, which allows diffing, branching, merging, and pull request workflows.)

 ## Features and design principles

 - **Network-agnostic**.
 Automerge is a pure data structure library that does not care about what